Ronald Savage

 Ronald "Bee-Stinger" Savage (born October 6, 1965) is an American entrepreneur, hip hop artist, author, and activist.
 He was a "crate boy" for Jazzy Jay, who was the DJ for Lance Taylor, better known as Afrika Bambaataa.
-In 2016, Savage publicly accused Bambaataa of sexually molesting him when he was 15.
-In 2024 on allhiphop.com, Ron "Bee Stinger" Savage clarified some of his story by stating "Bambaata is not a pedophile".
-He also clarified more of the story adding he had a fake I.D. and pretended to be older to get into the parties.
+In 2016, Savage publicly accused Bambaataa of sexually molesting him when he was 15; Savage's accusation was the first of several allegations of sexual abuse against Bambaataa.
+Savage later recanted parts of his accusations against Bambaataa.